-“I see allocations in Oracle Fusion Cloud, but it looks VERY different from R12!”
+“I see mass allocations in Oracle Fusion Cloud, but it looks VERY different from R12!”

-“I did a search in the task pane, typed Eliminations, but no results found!”
+“I searched in the task pane and typed Eliminations, but no results were found!”

-If you have been confused or do not know where to look for answers, this blog hopes to give you a glimpse of how allocations and eliminations are now handled in Oracle Fusion Cloud.
+If you have been confused or do not know where to look for answers, this blog will show you how allocations and eliminations are now handled in Oracle Fusion Cloud.

-With EBS, users were limited to allocation rules in using the Allocation functionality.
-However, Fusion Cloud enhances the same functionality; improves efficiency and eliminates extension/ workarounds related to Allocations and Eliminations.
-A streamlined Allocation and Elimination process affords better transparency and makes financial close smoother.
+With EBS, users were limited to allocation rules using the Allocation functionality.
+However, Fusion Cloud enhances the same functionality, improves efficiency, and eliminates extension/ workarounds related to Allocations and Eliminations.
+A streamlined Allocation and Elimination process affords better transparency and smoother financial close.
 Let’s see how.

 What’s the difference?

 Allocations and Eliminations in EBS have specific allocation and elimination templates within the general ledger application, which handles these two functionalities separately.
 In Oracle Fusion Cloud, it’s the Oracle EPM technology embedded throughout the Oracle cloud applications used.
 In addition, a tool called “Calculations Manager” is leveraged using Oracle Essbase.
 It provides an allocation template that differs from Oracle EBS and a formula template, an alternative method of defining allocations or eliminations.